The Australian Technology Network (ATN) is a national collaborative group of five major universities.

 Each member is based in the capital city of one of Australia's 5 mainland states.

-- Univerity of South Australia in Adelaide,
+- University of South Australia in Adelaide,

-- Queensland University of Technology in Brisbane,
+- QUT in Brisbane,

-- Curtin University of Technology in Perth,
+- Curtin University in Perth,

 - RMIT University in Melbourne,